M66B/FairEmail/docs/FAQ-or-rIN.md

 An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook*.

-To use an Outlook, Live or Hotmail account with two factor authentication enabled, you need to create an app password.
-See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.
+To use an Outlook, Live or Hotmail account with two factor authentication enabled, you need to create an app password. ବିବରଣୀ ପାଇଁ [ଏଠାରେ](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) ଦେଖନ୍ତୁ।

 See [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for Microsoft's instructions.